okfn/dataportals.org/README.md

 ## Deployment

 We deploy by default to Heroku.
+The app is currently configured to deploy on each push to master.